Mortal Kombat Review: This Film Is Anything But A Flawless Victory

 You can find Mortal Kombat in theatres and on HBO MAX if you so desire.
 There’s a heap of graphic violence and bloody fatalities, there’s also some fan service some may enjoy.

 Were you able to enjoy the Mortal Kombat?
 Were you as disappointed as I was?
 Let us know in the comments below.
 If you like what you read, you’re welcome to step into the realm of Moriviews and follow us on Twitter, Facebook, or Instagram.
-Thank you for reading, and happy Moriviewing.
+Also feel free to subscribe below.

 KEEP READING: Doctor Strange In The Multiverse Of Madness Review: MCU’s Most Experimental Film For Better Or Worse